 The Agency decided to publish a list of platforms for the disclosure of inside information for wholesale electricity and gas markets, available across the EU, on the REMIT Portal in January 2015.

-Energy market transparency platforms - state of play
+Energy market transparency platforms

 The major shortcomings underlined are: